micropython/micropython/docs/library/rp2.pio.rst

     The program is added to the instruction memory of this PIO instance.
 If the instruction memory already contains this program, then its offset is re-used so as to save on instruction memory.

     - *freq* is the frequency in Hz to run the state machine at.
 Defaults to the system clock frequency.

       The clock divider is computed as ``system clock frequency / freq``, so there can be slight rounding errors.

+      The minimum possible clock divider is one 65536th of the system clock: so at the default system clock frequency of 125MHz, the minimum value of *freq* is ``1908``.
+To run state machines at slower frequencies, you'll need to reduce the system clock speed with `machine.freq()`.
     - *in_base* is the first pin to use for ``in()`` instructions.
     - *out_base* is the first pin to use for ``out()`` instructions.
     - *set_base* is the first pin to use for ``set()`` instructions.